A young Wyatt beginning his career

 Pella is home to one of the most famous (or infamous?) characters of the Old West.
-Wyatt Earp moved with his family to Pella in 1850, when Wyatt was 2 years old, from Monmouth, Illinois.
-For 14 years the Earp family farmed in the Pella area, and Wyatt’s father, Nicholas Earp, worked as a recruiter for the Union Army.
+Wyatt Earp moved with his family to Pella in 1849.
+From 1849-1856 and 1859-1864, the Earp family lived in the Pella area.
+Wyatt’s father, Nicholas Earp, worked various jobs, including farming, serving as Pella City Marshal from 1862-1864, and recruiting for the Union Army.
 Learn more about Wyatt's life by clicking here.

 The boyhood home of Wyatt Earp and his family still stands in its original location as part of the Historical Village.
 You can learn more about the house through this link.

 This year, we will have our first ever Wyatt Earp Days, held September 24-25.
 For more information on Wyatt Earp Days, click here.